Mango Sticky Rice Recipe

 Can I boil or microwave my rice?

-While not ideal, as steaming is definitely preferred for best texture, it is possible to cook the sticky rice over stove top, rice cooker (if you have the setting function), or even microwaved.
+While not ideal as steaming is definitely preferred for best texture, it is possible to cook the sticky rice over stove top, rice cooker (if you have the setting function), or even microwaved.

 Can I make this for more people?

-You definitely can, simply double or triple the recipe ingredients to meet your intended amount of people you plan to serve it to!
+You definitely can, simply double or triple the recipe ingredients to meet your intended amount of people you plan to serve it to.

 Looking for more EASY MANGO RECIPES?
-Here’s a couple more from our mango series!:
+Here’s a couple more from our mango series:

 Mango Sticky Rice Recipe

-4.6 from 30 votes
+4.7 from 35 votes

-Recipe by Ian Course: Dessert, FruitCuisine: Thai
+Course: Dessert, FruitCuisine: Thai

 Mango sticky rice is a delicious tropical dessert originating from the streets of Thailand.
 The tart and floral taste of the mango complements perfectly with the sweetness of the coconut sauce, making this dessert absolutely irresistible!